Amsterdam/signals/docs/topics/signalen-and-standard-for-public-code.md

 ## [Use continuous integration](https://standard.publiccode.net/criteria/continuous-integration.html)

 * Tests not currently invoked by Travis or similar public continuous integration.
+(Tests are run in the Datapunt CI)
+* Running tests locally is documented in the [README](https://github.com/Amsterdam/signals/blob/master/README.md#running-the-test-suite-and-style-checks)
 * No clear integration testing or capacity testing.
-* Not clear how to do testing against a local deployment.
 * Code coverage by tests is not published.
 * Ensure test fixtures are separated from production code.